 10. Stack it up

-Stacking containers will allow you to fit much more into any cabinet, be it a bathroom cabinet, under-sink unit or even the fridge.
+Stacking containers will allow you to fit much more into any cabinet, whether you’re organizing a bathroom cabinet, under-sink unit or even organizing a refrigerator.
 You can also get freestanding shelving units that are designed to slot into cabinets to make the most of the full height inside.

 Being able to find everything you have stored away is essential to any home – and especially when organizing small spaces.
 It will help prevent unnecessary repeat purchases and, in the case of food, helps reduce waste.
 Try to do regular inventories to check there is nothing stashed away that you really don’t need.
 Weed out and donate or sell anything you haven’t required in the last 12 months.
 Clear containers are best for easily spotting what you need in one glance, and you can also get creative with the label maker or chalk pens to indicate what’s inside.